 2023 update for the Everest Base Camp trek

-We’ve done the EBC trek independently twice I can’t recommend a company from our experience but I’ve found some tours with good ratings.
+We’ve done the EBC trek independently twice I can’t recommend a company from our experience but I’ve found some tours with good reviews and high ratings.

 - 12D11N Everest Base Camp Trek